Yucheng Liang

 Bio

 I am an Assistant Professor at Tepper School of Business, Carnegie Mellon University, with a courtesy appointment at the Department of Social and Decision Sciences.
-I am also a Research Affiliate at briq.
+I am also an Associated Member of IZA.

 I use theoretical and empirical methods to study the foundations and applications of behavioral economics.